What actions should HR and business leaders take to curb mental harassment at work? Share your thoughts.

 Study the competition

-As a small business grows, entrepreneurs need to find more customers and therefore studying the competition becomes essential.
-Visiting the competitors store or website once in a while and getting a feel of what the customers like may help to tweak the product or the experience for the ultimate buyer.
+Visiting the competitor’s store or website once in a while and getting a feel of what the customers like may help to tweak the product or the experience for the ultimate buyer.

 Test your product before launch

 Apart from the above measures, the entrepreneurs should conduct exhaustive tests of their product before finally launching in the market.
+This will ensure you have a smoother launch and performance.

 Networking

 Networking is the cheapest way to get in the market, know the players, know the consumer, expose your product and be in touch with the latest in the market.
-Personally being present and talking to people always has a high recall value.
+Personally, being present and talking to people always has a high recall value.

-• Don’t get in the price war as big players are better at it because of economies of scale.
+• Don’t get in the price war, as big players are better at it because of economies of scale.

-• Provide value added service.
+• Provide value-added service.

 • Try to be personally in touch with your consumers.